gslab-econ/template/README.md

 #### Is there support for other software?

 We support additional software through our "anything builder."
-It let's you specify arbitrary commands for a build step using the syntax, logging, and error management of our other custom builders.
+It let's you execute shell commands as a build step using the syntax, logging, and error management of our other custom builders.
 We turn your commands into a SCons node at runtime, and SCons will track your dependencies and build the node if necessary.
+SCons will always execute your commands using your system's shell, and you can use this functionality to incorporate arbitrary steps into your build.

-An example using standard Bash commands is in `analysis/source/prepare_data/SConscript`.
+An example using standard Bash commands is in `analysis/source/prepare_data/SConscript` and `analysis/source/prepare_data/build_data.sh`.
+This code won't run on Windows.

 #### Can I pass "command line style" arguments to a script?